 - Posting of Data Nuggets materials on any website other than https://datanuggets.org

 Restrictions and Limitations

-Scientists and researchers maintain all rights and permissions to the data found in our activities or on our website.
+Featured scientists and researchers maintain all rights and permissions to the data and images found in our activities or on our website.
 Data Nuggets use datasets with direct permission from their sources.
-All reproduction or hosting of data is prohibited without written permission from Data Nuggets or the author directly.
+All reproduction or hosting of data is prohibited without written permission from Data Nuggets or the scientists directly.
 Data Nuggets are often based on ongoing or recently completed research, and therefore many of these datasets are not yet published or in the public domain.
 When data is available through other sources, please follow the guidelines put forth by that institution.
 For example, some datasets are available in the public domain through repositories, such as Dryad, or networks, such as the LTER.
 Dryad’s policies can be found here.
 LTER’s policies can be found here.